 SIRENS.
 An ambulance passes.
 Then another.

-The final minutes of the film reveal Joy is a first responder crime scene investigator and her job is the causing her PTSD.
+The final minutes of the film reveal Joy is a first responder crime scene investigator and her job is the cause of her PTSD.

 We’ve already completed three days of principal photography in Santa Fe, NM with a diverse, female-majority cast and crew.

-We have two additional days to film in a NYC studio and post production - editing, color grading, VFX, sound design, and music.
+We have additional days to film in a NYC studio, and post production - editing, color grading, VFX, sound design, and music.

 First responders see the human condition at its worst.
 But at the end of the day, what do they do with their trauma?